cormacj/rodos-disassembly/rodos-222/README.md

 #### Debugging Commands
 - `make validate` - check to see if the working asm file compiles to a binary match with a known version of the rom
 - `make diffs` - If you have a binary difference this uses a brief diff so you can see where the drift happened
-- `make fullcompare` - If you have a binary difference this puts up a side-by-side diff so you can see where the drift happened
+- `make fullcompare` - If you have a binary difference this puts up a full side-by-side diff so you can see where the drift happened

 ### Enabling debug mode
 Add `debug=1` to the make command to build the ROM with debug option included.

-Example: `make debug=1 run`
+Example: `make run debug=1`

 ### Updating `make diffs`